- Product Downloads

 Please Note: It's still early in the season for praying mantises.
 Egg cases ordered in December & January can take up to 12 weeks to hatch.

-See 75 to 200 Baby Mantises (also called Nymphs) emerge from a Praying Mantis Egg Case (Ootheca)!
-Once they hatch, release all but one or two Praying Mantises, as they are carnivorous and may eat their siblings.
-Initially you can feed your Praying Mantises tiny insects like aphids.
-As your Mantids grow, it is necessary to switch to larger fare like flies and crickets.
+See 75 to 200 baby mantises, or nymphs, miraculously emerge from a Praying Mantis Egg Case!
+Once they hatch, release all but one or two praying mantises, since they are carnivorous and will likely eat their weaker siblings.
+Feed the remaining praying mantises aphids or fruit flies.
+As they grow, you can switch to larger fare like flies and crickets.

-Praying Mantises are fascinating predators; they can turn their heads 180 degrees and their excellent eyesight can detect movement up to 60 feet away.
-Some mantises actually become tame enough to accept food from your fingers.
+Praying mantises are fascinating predators; they can turn their heads 180 degrees and their excellent eyesight detects movement up to 60 feet away.
+Some mantises will become tame enough to accept food from your fingers!

-Shipment of praying mantis egg cases is seasonal and limited to availability during springtime and early summer months only.
 Delivery of live egg cases is limited to destinations within the continental USA.
-We cannot ship them to Mexico, Puerto Rico, Hawaii or Canada.
+We cannot ship to Mexico, Puerto Rico, Hawaii or Canada.